 What is a denim jacket?

 The denim jacket is a waist-high jacket, also known as the jean jacket, made from denim.
 There are many types and designs of these jackets, especially in the lining department.
 Fur and wool lining makes these jackets a winter king, while the thin fabric linings allow you to rock them in warmer seasons.
 Denim jackets are not lacking in the color department either.
-You can find a denim jacket in almost all colors, and blue is the most popular among all of them.
+You can find a denim jacket in almost all colors, and blue is the most popular all of them.

 Denim Vs. Leather